alexandershaw4/PyBP-Py-BrainPlotter-for-AAL90/README.md

 The idea of this project is two-fold: first, I needed to be able to interpolate data from the 90-node AAL atlas onto subjects cortical meshs.
 Second, I wanted to be able to plot both a functional overlay and a network (nodes & edges) simultaneously.

-There are two deployment options:
+There are three deployment options:

-For mac, download the app (.dmg contains .app) from [here!](https://www.dropbox.com/s/iahvx7m6xtyfzp1/PyBP_G.dmg?dl=0)
+1. For mac, download the app (.dmg contains .app) from [here!](https://www.dropbox.com/s/iahvx7m6xtyfzp1/PyBP_G.dmg?dl=0)
+2. Download this repo, navigate to it and launch the gui using: $python PyBP_G.py

-Or download this repo and take a look at the example UserScript.py.
+3. Download this repo, open up your python ide (e.g. spyder) and take a look at the example UserScript.py

 # The App.